28 Free things to do in Hilton Head, SC & Budget Tips

 While there are many lighthouses on the island, this is the only one that is an actual lighthouse.

-When visiting the lighthouse, stop by the oak trees right near it, which are some of the oldest Live Oak trees on Hilton Head.
+When visiting the lighthouse, stop by the oak trees near it, to see some of the oldest Live Oak trees on Hilton Head.

 Attend a Show at Shelter Cove Harbour

-There are quite a few free concert series throughout the summer at Shelter Cove Harbour, generally on Thursday evenings.
+There are many free concert series at Shelter Cove Harbour throughout the summer, generally on Thursday evenings.

-Because admission is free, try to get there early to make sure you have a great spot while you enjoy the music.
+Because admission is free, try to get there early to ensure you have a great spot while you enjoy the music.

 Visit the Stoney Baynard Ruins